The Regularity problem for second order elliptic operators with complex-valued bounded measurable coefficients: Preliminaries

 The Lemma can be found in \cite{HMiMo} (as stated above), \cite{HMM} (for somewhat more general operators), \cite{AAAHK} (for $p=2$), \cite{Homog} (for real coefficients) and the proof in all cases closely follows an analogous argument in \cite{KP}.

 0.08in {\it Remark.} We note that the convergence results above entail, in particular, the following.
 The solvability of \eqref{Rp} as defined in the introduction, that is, for $C_0^\infty(\rn)$ data, implies existence of a solution to \eqref{Rp} for any $f\in \dot L^p_1(\rn)$.
-An analogous statement is valid for the Dirichlet problem.
-We refer the reader, e.g., to \cite{Homog}, Theorems~4.6, 5.6, where these results were established for real symmetric matrices, and the proofs apply to our case without changes.
+We refer the reader, e.g., to \cite{Homog}, Theorems~4.6, 5.6, where similar results were established for real symmetric matrices, and the proofs apply to our case without changes.